 Music?
 Played by me, best as I can (linked at the bottom of the piece).

-- an interest in remaking Victorian gothic serial novels, a genre I never liked, and yet, it’s a form that fostered “digressive literary wandering” at a time when society was increasingly organized around capitalism and the rise of the middle class.
+Victorian gothic serial novels have been praised as a form that fostered “digressive literary wandering” at a time when society was increasingly organized around capitalism and the rise of the middle class.
 Serial fiction often portrayed everyday life as imperfect and supernaturally surreal.
 Plot lines developed more organically than traditional novels as a result of increased reader engagement and participation as the series evolved.